Aminu Tambuwal: Education

+Tambuwal's administration declared a state of emergency in the state education sector in December 2015, subsequently increasing the state budgetary allocation to the education sector, creating an agency focused on getting more girls into school by engaging with their parents and communities, building two junior secondary schools in all 23 LGAs, and renovating 1500 primary schools and 180 junior secondary schools across all LGAs.
+The Tambuwal administration also moved Shehu Shagari College of Education to the University of Education and established a school of nursing and midwifery in Kware LGA.
+It also approved the payment of NECO and NABTEB exams fees for all of the 23,000 SS3 students of the government senior secondary schools across the state.

 Farming

-In terms of farming, the Aminu Waziri Tambuwal Administration had also prioritised Agriculture as one of its valued agenda.
-Within the last five years, it procured over 10,000 metric tons of fertilisers for Sokoto State Farmers.
-The Aminu Waziri Tambuwal administration distributed 120 Massey Ferguson tractors to the farmers across the 23 LGAs.
-The Sokoto State with the Intervention of World Bank has empowerment 3500 person's, Youths and Women's in the Agro - Processing Productivity Enhancement and Livelihood Improvement Support (APPEALS).
-The Aminu Waziri Tambuwal administration completed the state inherited Independent Power Project (IPP) located at Kalambaina.
-He also constructed Gidan Salanke Housing Estate, College of Agricultural, Wurno.
-Aminu Waziri Tambuwal administration has secured 4billion Central Bank of Nigeria (CBN) Intervention Found for 16,000 Rice and Tomatoes Farmers.
-Dangote Rice Mill and Morocco Fertilisers Blending Plant at Kware and Kalambaina areas in the state.
+The Tambuwal administration also prioritised agriculture, procuring over 10,000 metric tons of fertiliser for Sokoto State farmers and distributing 120 Massey Ferguson tractors across the 23 LGAs.
+With the intervention of the World Bank, the Sokoto State empowered 3500 people in the Agro-Processing Productivity Enhancement and Livelihood Improvement Support (APPEALS), and also completed the Independent Power Project (IPP) at Kalambaina.
+The administration also constructed Gidan Salanke Housing Estate at the College of Agriculture, Wurno, and secured a 4 billion naira intervention fund from the Central Bank of Nigeria (CBN) for 16,000 rice and tomato farmers.

 Security

-The Sokoto State Government has over time ensured that the security sector in the established accountable security institutions which transparently supply security as a public good via.
-This has led Sokoto State enjoying a peaceful atmosphere as a result of synergy between all the military deployed to the state.
-Their synergy has reduced previously endemic crimes such as Kidnapping, Banditry, Arm robbery, and similar Social Vices.
-The Aminu Waziri Tambuwal administration has tackle security challenges in the state through the Establishment of tenancy regulatory Commission and by providing security agencies adequate by providing them the logistics, vehicles and their allowances to look after their welfare.
-Aminu Waziri Tambuwal provided more than 500 vehicles to security personnel in Sokoto State.
+The Sokoto State Government has ensured that the security sector transparently supplies security as a public good and that there is a synergy between all the military deployed in the state.
+This has led Sokoto State to have a peaceful atmosphere, and has reduced previously endemic crimes such as kidnapping, banditry, and armed robbery.
+The Tambuwal administration has also tackled security challenges through the establishment of a regulatory commission and by providing security agencies with the logistics and allowances to look after their welfare, including more than 500 vehicles.